 They have a regular crew of builders who work for them, and they all seem to be a nice group of guys.
 I’d love to give them a thumbs-up if I ran into them at the local coffee shop!
 (Heck, this makes me want to visit Waynesville, NC just for the chance to do just that!)

 - Their Facebook page

-Once I got hooked on Trent and Allie’s “We don’t know what we’re doing but, damnit, we’re going to build a house!” adventure, I hunted for more, and found this gem.
+Once I got hooked on some “We don’t know what we’re doing but, damnit, we’re going to build a house!” shows, I hunted for more, and found this gem.
 This young couple, Mackenzie and Spenser, sold their home in Florida and bought land in Texas in early 2018 with the goal of building a container home and living entirely off-grid.

 Their first few videos are a little rocky in terms of quality, but you’re along for the ride as they learn how to manage the audio and video, eventually adding some nice drone footage and some very lovely shots from around their land.
 You’re also along for the ride as they—well, mostly Spenser—learn how to install an impressive solar system, install a rainwater capture system, and build what is looking to be a very lovely home out of two shipping containers.
 Honestly, I’m very impressed, I can’t wait for the next video!

 Now that their home-build is almost finished, I’m not sure what to expect… might be time for me to find another channel like this!